core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 the server needs to trust the client to never produce requests with attacker controlled Echo values.
 The provisions of {{echo-proc}} (saying that an Echo value may only be sent as received from the same server) allow that.
+The requirement stated there for the client to treat the Echo value as opaque holds for these application like for all others.

 Note that a single Echo value can be used for multiple purposes (e.g. to get both the sequence number information and perform amplification mitigation);